Gallstones are stones or lumps that develop in the gallbladder or bile duct when certain substances harden.

 - people with diabetes

 Additionally, hormone replacement therapy (HRT) for women during the menopause is linked to a higher risk of gallbladder problems.
-A study found that HRT administered by skin patches or gels poses a smaller risk than HRT given orally.
+A study found that HRT administered by skin patches or gels poses a

 Below is a 3-D model of gallstones, which is fully interactive.